manolitto/openvlex2/jacks/README.md

 2. Socket hole(s) on both the lower and the upper part and a double-jack that clips them together.

+## OpenVLex Glue Jacks

-OpenVLex jacks are glued to the underside of "wall on tile" floor or wall tiles.
+OpenVLex glue jacks are glued to the underside of "wall on tile" floor/wall tiles or risers without holes on the bottom side.
 Attach one jack per inch grid field.
 There is a printable stencil that makes gluing much easier and faster.
 See [gluing instructions](#gluing-instructions) below.

-## Instructions for Glue Jacks
+### Instructions for OpenVLex Glue Jacks

 There are three slighty different variants of jacks for gluing to the bottom of parts: